An Expanded Benchmark that Rediscovers and Affirms the Edge of Uncertainty Sampling for Active Learning in Tabular Datasets: Revision of XZ2021

-\textbf{Inputs and base models.} As illustrated in Figure~\ref{fig:alflow}, \citet{XZ2021} employed a random split of $60\%$ of the dataset for the training set while the remaining $40\%$ for the testing set. \emph{No pre-processing} was applied to the dataset, and fixed random seeds were used to ensure consistency in the training and testing sets across repeated experiments.
-They used an SVM with an RBF kernel (SVM(RBF)) as the task-oriented model for evaluating the query strategies.
+\paragraph{Inputs and base models.} At the initial setup, \citet{XZ2021} employed a random split of $60\%$ of the dataset for the training set and the remaining $40\%$ for the testing set.
+No pre-processing was applied to the dataset, and fixed random seeds were used to ensure consistency in the training and testing sets across repeated experiments.
+They used an RBFSVM as the task-oriented model for evaluating the query strategies.

-\textbf{Query strategies.} To compare the performance of $17$ query strategies, they implemented random sampling and all query strategies using different libraries.
-The libact library provided implementations for Uncertainty Sampling (US), Query by Committee (QBC), Hinted Support Vector Machine (HintSVM), Querying Informative and Representative Examples (QUIRE), Active Learning by Learning (ALBL), Density Weighted Uncertainty Sampling (DWUS), and Variation Reduction (VR).
-The Google library included Random Sampling (Uniform), k-Center-Greedy (KCenter), Margin-based Uncertainty Sampling (Margin), Graph Density (Graph), Hierarchical Sampling (Hier), Informative Cluster Diverse (InfoDiv), and Representative Sampling (MCM).
+\paragraph{Query strategies.} To compare the performance of $17$ query strategies, they implemented random sampling and all query strategies using different libraries.
+The libact library provided implementations for Uncertainty Sampling (US), Query by Committee (QBC), Hinted Support Vector Machine (HintSVM), QUerying Informative and REpresentative Examples (QUIRE), Active Learning by Learning (ALBL), Density Weighted Uncertainty Sampling (DWUS), and Variation Reduction (VR).
+The Google library included Random Sampling (Uniform), k-Center-Greedy (KCenter or Core-Set), Margin-based Uncertainty Sampling (Margin), Graph Density (Graph), Hierarchical Sampling (Hier), Informative Cluster Diverse (InfoDiv), and Representative Sampling (MCM).
 The ALiPy library contributed Estimation of Error Reduction (EER), BMDR, SPAL, and LAL.
 Besides, they proposed the Beam-Search Oracle (BSO) as a reference to approximate the optimal sequence of queried samples that maximizes performance on the testing set, aiming to assess the potential improvement space for query strategies on specific datasets.

-Through reviewing the released source code in \cite{XZ2021}, we identified differences between the task-oriented and query-oriented models for specific query strategies.
-Table~\ref{tab:HGdiff}\footnote{The settings are different from their source code for Google and ALiPy\footref{xz2021pub}.} highlights the discrepancies between the two models for each query strategy.
-In particular, Margin and US (US-C and US-NC in our work) are variant settings for \emph{uncertainty sampling}.
+Through reviewing their released source code, we identified differences between the task-oriented and query-oriented models for specific query strategies.
+Table~\ref{tab:HGdiff} highlights the discrepancies between the two models for each query strategy.\footnote{The settings are different from their source code for Google and ALiPy\footref{xz2021pub}.} In particular, Margin and US (US-C and US-NC in our notation) are variant settings for Uncertainty Sampling.
 We further discuss such differences in Section~\ref{inconsist}.
-For the unrevealed information of remaining query strategies, we adopt SVM(RBF) for a query strategy and evaluation by default.
+In re-benchmarking (Appendix~\ref{sec:detailrebench}), we adopt RBFSVM for a query strategy and evaluation by default.